 I love a good crisp.
 It’s a humble dessert—all brown and bumpy and crunchy—but it's as uplifting as a soft sheep’s-wool sweater, especially with a dollop of ice cream on top.
-This lightened-up gluten-free apple crisp is my go-to recipe.
+This healthy gluten-free apple crisp is my go-to recipe.
 It's as welcome on a Tuesday as it is at a weekend dinner with friends.

 Gluten free crisp topping

-Apple crisp filling
+Apple filling

 - You can use brown sugar, coconut sugar or maple sugar in this recipe.
 Maple sugar is made by boiling down maple syrup until it crystalizes, and has a wonderful maple flavor.
 I buy it online and use it as a natural sweetener in cookies, pancakes and as a sweetener for tea and coffee.